juliasolee/juliasolee/README.md

 ### Hi there 👋

-I'm a Software engineer from Barcelona :sunny: who loves building Virtual Reality and Artificial Intelligence.
+I'm a Data engineer from Barcelona :sunny: living in Amsterdam 🚲:.

-🔭 [Here](https://github.com/juliasolee/MyWork) you can find some of my projects and get to know me a little.
+🔭 [Here](https://github.com/juliasolee/MyWork) you can find some of my old projects and get to know me a little.

 🌱 Continuous AI learning